António Manoel de Vilhena: Death

 Vilhena died on 10 (or 12) December 1736 at the age of 73, and was succeeded as Grand Master by Ramon Despuig.
 He was buried at the Chapel of the Langue of Castile, Leon and Portugal within the Conventual Church of St. John (now known as St. John's Co-Cathedral).
-Vilhena is one of two Grand Masters buried in this chapel, the other one being Pinto de Fonseca who reigned from 1742-1773.
+Vilhena is one of two Grand Masters buried in this chapel, the other one being Pinto de Fonseca who reigned from 1742 to 1773.
 Vilhena's funerary monument was designed by the Florentine sculptor Massimiliano Soldani Benzi.

 Fort Manoel is supposedly haunted by a ghost known as the Black Knight, who resembles Vilhena.